Rudolf Schöll

-Rudolf Schöll (1 September 1844 in Weimar – 10 June 1893 in Munich) was a German classical scholar.
+Rudolf Schöll (1 September 1844, Weimar, Germany – 10 June 1893, Munich, Germany) was a German classical scholar.
 He specialized in the fields of Greek and Roman legal history, classical archaeology and Greek epigraphy.

-He received his education at the University of Göttingen as a student of Hermann Sauppe and Ernst Curtius, followed by studies in Bonn, where his instructors included Friedrich Ritschl and Otto Jahn.
-In 1865 he obtained his doctorate of philosophy.
-Later on, he worked in Italy and Greece (1867–70), first as an aide to Theodor Mommsen in the development of inscriptions and manuscripts, afterwards as a private secretary to Guido von Usedom, the Prussian ambassador to the Italian government in Florence.
+He received his education at the University of Göttingen as a student of Hermann Sauppe and Ernst Curtius, followed by studies at the University of Bonn, where his instructors included Friedrich Ritschl and Otto Jahn.
+In 1865, he obtained his doctorate of philosophy.
+Later on, he worked in Italy and Greece (1867–1870), first as an aide to Theodor Mommsen in the development of inscriptions and manuscripts, afterward as a private secretary to Guido von Usedom, the Prussian ambassador to the Italian government in Florence.

-In 1871 he received his habilitation in classical philology, becoming an associate professor during the following year at the University of Greifswald.
-In 1874 he was named successor to Conrad Bursian at Jena, and in 1875 relocated to Strasbourg as a replacement for Ulrich Köhler.
-In 1885, he again replaced Bursian, this time as a professor at the University of Munich.
+In 1871, he received his habilitation in classical philology, becoming an associate professor during the following year at the University of Greifswald.
+In 1874, he was named successor to Conrad Bursian at the University of Jena, and in 1875 relocated to the University of Strasbourg as a replacement for Ulrich Köhler.
+In 1885, he again replaced Bursian, this time as a professor at the Ludwig-Maximilians-Universität München.

 Throughout his lifetime he cultivated relationships with luminaries that included Prince Friedrich Wilhelm of Prussia, writer Paul Heyse, composer Franz Liszt and painter Franz von Lenbach.